 Step 6: Estimate Future Medical Costs

-Work with your treating physician to identify anticipated future treatment.
+Work with your treating physician to map out anticipated future treatment.
 Common post-fusion needs include:

 Step 7: Calculate Total Settlement Value

-Add all components: TTD paid + permanent disability value + future medical reserve = baseline settlement range.
-Adjustments occur based on litigation risk, policy limits, and negotiation dynamics.
+Add everything together: TTD paid + permanent disability value + future medical reserve = baseline settlement range.
+From there, adjustments happen based on litigation risk, policy limits, and negotiation dynamics.

 Frequently Asked Questions